myles/summer-fellowship-2024/content/post/mv-reflection-002.md

 As part of my research, I started reading Jessica Livingston's [Founders at Work](http://www.foundersatwork.com/) to get a feel for the overculture.

-I chose the word overculture deliberately, but It's interesting to think that this book came out in 2008, two yeats before The Social Network.
-Back then, he startup world was not the "overculture" it was an underdog, and in fact the foreword (written by Paul Graham of course) is largely an argument for how the big businesses could stand to learn from the startupy way of doing things.
+I chose the word overculture deliberately, but It's interesting to think that this book came out in 2008, two years before The Social Network.
+Back then, the startup world was not the "overculture" it was an underdog, and in fact the foreword (written by Paul Graham of course) is largely an argument for how the big businesses could stand to learn from the startupy way of doing things.
 How times have changed.

 The book itself consists of a series of interviews with founders about the early days, what they struggled with, how they got their ideas, what the early company was like.